Power curve working group

 A follow up activity of the workshop was the formation of a working group on the impact of ‘non-standard’ inflow conditions on power curves.
 The working group aims to facilitate stakeholder collaboration in order to acknowledge, address and ultimately resolve this question.

-The group agreed that the EWEA Resource Assessment Technology Workshop (Dublin, 25-26 June 2013) would be a good forum for the working group to share the outcomes of this discussion with the wider industry and furthermore to exchange information on the efficacy of various power function adjustment models.
+At the EWEA Resource Assessment Technology Workshop (Dublin, 25-26 June 2013) the working group shared the outcomes of this discussion with the wider industry and exchanged information on the efficacy of various power function adjustment models.

 The working group was formed by a group of companies with a particular interest in this topic following the Lyon workshop.
-While EWEA is not actively participating in this working group, EWEA is hosting this information provided below following a request by the working group members.
+While EWEA is not actively participating in this working group, EWEA agreed to host working group proceedings and agendas on this page following a request by the working group members.